Master629/Raspberry-Pi-Pico-W-Web-Server/Preparing your Pico and computer.md

-4. Select the MicroPython (Raspberry Pi Pico) option
+4. Select the MicroPython (Raspberry Pi Pico) option NOT THE MicroPython (RP2040) MY MOUSE WAS IN THE WRONG PLACE

- Open Thonny and Go to Tools, Manage Packages and search for picozero, then install it.
+5. In Thonny and Go to Tools, Manage Packages and search for picozero, then install it.
+6. Now you should be ready! go to the [Getting Started](https://github.com/Master629/Raspberry-Pi-Pico-W-Web-Server/blob/main/README.md) Page and continue to set it Up